dev4dev/cint/README.md

 # CINT - Carthage INTegrator

-lifies all routines with adding Frameworks into a project and creating Shell Script Build Phase
+Simplifies all routines with adding Frameworks into a project and creating Shell Script Build Phase

 ## Installation